 Surgical Procedures: Transurethral Resection of the Prostate for Prostate Cancer

 A transurethral resection of the prostate (TURP) is a surgical procedure done to remove prostate tissue, which is performed through the urethra.

-Information about the possible side effects of radiation treatment for prostate cancer.
+Radiation treatment can be used in the treatment of prostate cancer.
+This article provides information regarding the possible side effects of radiation treatment for prostate cancer.

 Hormone therapy blocks the action of hormones that may fuel the growth of breast, prostate and some other cancers.
 Hormones are chemicals that are naturally produced by the organs making up the body's endocrine system.